patrick-junghenn/ML-Occupancy-Detection-App/README.md

 # Occupancy Detection Application
 This application utilizes machine learning to predict if a space is occupied or vacant.
 By taking measurements of temperature, CO2, humidity, humidity ratio, and light from the local environment, the application can make inferences as to whether a space is occupied or vacant.

-This application gives a user a variety of machine learning algorithms to choose from.
+This application gives the user a variety of machine learning algorithms to choose from.
 Each algorithm includes the appropriate hyperparameters, which can be modified by the user.

 The folder "Demo-images" contains screenshots of the application and its features.